 Method 1: Realize there’s nothing wrong with your addiction

 Step 1: It’s okay to love listening to The Heavenator’s voice.
 It’s really fine.
 Just make sure you limit your activities to just listening.

 Step 2: Consider why you want to stop being addicted.
 Are your parents making you stop?
-Would they rather you take up their boring family tradition of knitting a yarn travel guidebook every night next to the fireplace?
+Would they rather you take up their boring family tradition of knitting a yarn rough-skinned newt every night next to the fireplace?
 Explain to them that you can knit while listening to podcast.

 Method 2: Stop listening to The Heavenator

 Step 1: Try to find an episode that The Heavenator is in, but where The Heavenator isn’t actively participating or being funny.
 It’s Extra Credit after all, so there’s bound to be at least a dozen episodes where that’s bound to be the case.